Top 11 Best VPN Services of 2019Posted May 29, 2018, 4:58 p.m. by Jonathan

 It shouldn’t come as a great surprise to anyone that VyprVPN is among the best VPN services of 2018.
 The Switzerland-based provider is in an excellent position to its users as much privacy as they want.
 The doubly landlocked country is very lenient on privacy laws and piracy prevention, so everyone using this VPN is bound to have a good time.

 As with anything Swiss, VyprVPN is not the most budget-friendly out of all the best VPN services.
-They have a no-refunds policy which might rub some people the wrong way.
+They have a no-refunds policy that might rub some people the wrong way.
 This may not inspire confidence, but it dissuades freeloaders, so it is understandable.
 But there’s also something else you should know.

 VyprVPN, unlike most of the best VPN services reviewed, offers a three-day trial run with unlimited access, which the provider calls the “Best VPN Trial.”
 This should be enough to let users experience the software in full without worrying about access restrictions or traffic limitations.
 Whether or not three days are enough to get a feel for the app will depend on how much time you spend on it.